beancount/fava/src/fava/help/options.md

 The subaccount of the Equity account to post unrealized gains to if the account trees are shown at market value.

 ---

-## `journal-show`

-Default: `transaction balance note document custom budget query`

-The entry types and other elements given in this list will be shown in the Journal report.
-Supported values are entry type names, as well as well as the special values "metadata" and "postings" that determine the default visibility of the corresponding transaction parts.

-All other elements will be hidden and can be toggled using the buttons.

----

-## `journal-show-transaction`

-Default: `cleared pending`

-Similarly to the `journal-show` setting, this determines the transaction types that will be shown in the Journal report.
-The "transaction types" correspond to the following transaction flags:

--   `cleared` - `*`
--   `pending` - `!`
--   `other` - All other transaction flags.

----